write-the-docs-quorum/quorum-meetups/README.md

   | Q4 | Nov-Jan   |

-As a general rule, East Coast meetups will occur the first month of the quarter and West Coast meetups will occur in the second month of the quarter acting as a backup if needed.
+As a general rule, East Coast meetups will occur the first month of the quarter and West Coast meetups will occur in the second month of the quarter.
+The off months for each quarter can act as a backup for meetings if needed.
 We'll have a planning meeting the month before each meetup to plan the logistics for the upcoming quarter.

-We'll offer speakers Monday through Thursday as the range of acceptable days of the week for presentations.
+We offer speakers Monday through Thursday as the range of acceptable days of the week for presentations.
+Meetups will be held at:

+- 7:00 p.m.
+Eastern / 6:00p.m.
+Central for the East Coast
+- 7:00 p.m.
+Pacific / 8:00p.m.
+Mountain for the West Coast (possibly subject to
+  change)

 ## East Coast U.S. calendar for 2021